heliokroger/agap2-react-native-challenge/README.md

 ### API

 The `api` folder contains a small bootstrap to be used for every API call.
-Also, there's a method for every request, with allows to get the response from the endpoint already knowing its return type.
+Also, there's a method for every request, which allows to get the response from the endpoint already knowing its return type.

 For instance: